22 DAYS ●

 China is home to a great number of magnificent and world-renowned sights.
 This tour incorporates them all – cruise along the mighty Yangtze and languid Li Rivers, visit the adorable pandas and admire the astonishing Great Wall and Terracotta Army.

 Stroll on the beautifully preserved 14th century city walls

 Cruise on this mighty river to admire the magnificent Three Gorges

 Explore the idyllic dreamlike scenery of this amazing city

 Admire the intricacies and Fengshui of the Humble Administrator’s Garden

-Fly overnight to Beijing, China’s historical capital.
-Depending on your time of arrival the rest of the day is yours to start soaking up the local culture.
+Fly overnight to Beijing, China’s historic capital.
+Depending on your time of arrival, the rest of the day is yours to start soaking up the local culture.

 Fly to the UK, arriving home the same or following day.